Tom Davenport (filmmaker): Film career

 Back in the United States in the late 1960s, Davenport moved to New York City, where he worked as an apprentice with renowned documentary filmmakers Richard Leacock and D.A.
 Pennebaker.
-In 1969, Davenport released his first independent film, T'ai Chi Ch'uan, on the Chinese martial art of tai chi.
+Davenport later returned to Taiwan, taking pictures for National Geographic.
+While there, Davenport shot footage for his first independent film, T'ai Chi Ch'uan, on the Chinese martial art of tai chi, which he released in 1969.

 In 1970, Davenport settled in Delaplane, Virginia, on his family's land.
 The following year, he founded an independent film company, Davenport Films, along with his wife, co-producer and designer, Mimi Davenport.
 The company gained recognition through "From the Brothers Grimm," a series of live-action adaptations of traditional folktales translated into American settings.
 As fairy tale scholar Jack Zipes notes in The Enchanted Screen (2011), through these films, Davenport "made original use of the fairy tale and film to enhance viewers' understanding of storytelling, politics, and creativity."

 In 1974, Davenport and Frank DeCola directed and produced, along with Daniel Patterson, a 30-minute documentary called The Shakers, which The New Yorker Magazine dubbed "the definitive film on the Shaker movement."
 Newsweek called it "a touching, and probably final, glimpse of the Shakers," underscoring the importance of Davenport's film.

 Davenport collaborated with the University of North Carolina Curriculum in Folklore and folklorist Daniel Patterson to direct and produce a series of documentaries on folklife in Appalachia and rural America, including Born for Hard Luck (1976), Being a Joines: A Life in the Brushy Mountains (1980), A Singing Stream: A Black Family Chronicle (1986), The Ballad of Frankie Silver (1998), and When My Work Is Over: The Life and Stories of Louise Anderson (1998).
 Davenport's collaboration with Patterson is discussed at length in Sharon R. Sherman's Documenting Ourselves: Film, Video, and Culture (1998).

 In 2019, Davenport released his latest long form documentary "The Other Side of Eden: Stories of a Virginia Lynching".